folio-org/folio-org.github.io/start/index.md

 section of the [Guidelines](/guidelines/).
 That will introduce the resources available and the forums to enable interaction with the community.

-After perusing the fundamental docs, these primers for development of [back-end](primer-develop-backend/) (server-side) and [front-end](primer-develop-frontend/) (client-side) modules will guide through the next stage.
+After perusing the fundamental documentation, the primers will guide through the next stage.

 Bearing in mind that [FOLIO uses any programming language](/guides/any-programming-language/) browse the repositories to gain insights from modules that handle similar facilities to your intention.

 ## Fundamental documentation